MagentIQ-UG/carsa-lens-dashboard/BACKEND_ENDPOINTS_REQUIREMENTS.md

-# Backend API Endpoints Requirements
+# Backend API- 📋 **Only 5 endpoints missing** - Non-critical features for enhanced functionality (2 core + 3 enhancements)Endpoints Requirements

 ## Overview
 This document outlines the comprehensive API endpoints needed for the fully-featured candidate management system (Phase 5.3) implementation. **GREAT NEWS:** After verification with backend team, **11 out of 11 core candidate endpoints are now available and working!** 🎉